 Nearly 90 percent of people 65 and older want to remain in their own home for as long as possible …

-Modifying their home to make it more comfortable, safer, and easier to carry out daily activities when their physical capabilities change.
+Modifying their home to make it more comfortable, safer, and easier to carry out daily activitiwhen their physical capabilities change.
 With these modifications, they may never have to move.
-And, many modifications can be made simply and inexpensively.
+(Here’s a room-by-room guide.)
+Many of these modifications can be made simply and inexpensively.

 - For difficulty getting into or out of a car, use a swivel seat cushion.

 - For better balance, add grab bars in the bathroom toilet and tub (and shower, if separate).

 - Move things on shelves to lower shelves and/or use a reacher/grabber to reach things on higher shelves.

 - For limited range of motion, use a long-handle shoe horn and/or a long-handle bathing brush or sponge.

 - For acid reflux, use a bed wedge to elevate your loved one’s head.